Oklahoma HVAC Training Schools & Certification

 Occupational Demand for HVAC Technicians in Oklahoma

 The demand for HVAC technicians nationwide continues to grow.
-According to the BLS (2021), the number of openings in this field is expected to grow 4 percent nationwide between 2019 and 2029—which is as fast as the U.S. average across all occupations (4 percent).
+According to the BLS (2025), the number of openings in this field is expected to grow 8 percent nationwide between 2024 and 2034—much faster growth than the U.S. average across all occupations (3 percent).
 And Oklahoma is keeping pace with the national demand for technicians.
-In fact, Projections Central predicted a 10.3 percent statewide increase in HVAC jobs for the decade ending in 2028.
+In fact, Projections Central (2026) predicted a 7.7 percent statewide increase in HVAC jobs for the decade ending in 2032.

 Several factors in OK contribute to the growth of the HVAC industry: